-While Trains 4 and 5 are run, the B&O interchange track is 'fiddled' with the freight cars being replaced with empty hoppers.
-B&O GP-9 is replaced with GP-30.
+While Trains 4 and 5 are run, the B&O interchange track is 'fiddled' with the freight cars being replaced with empty hoppers. and the Railbus is turned around to face the opposite way.

 6. BC&G Coal Train 1 (CT1) – Leased B&O RS-1 #9185 arrives from Dundon Yard (hidden staging) with C-2, makes up train of empty hoppers from interchange track and picks up empty hopper from Bower Coal.
-The train proceeds to Swandale, picks up an empty hopper from coaling track then holds on passing track for BC&G Coal Train 2.
+The train proceeds to Swandale, picks up an empty hopper from coaling track then holds on passing track for BC&G Coal Train 2 (see CT2 below).
 After CT2 passes, CT1 proceeds to Bone Town Gap (hidden staging).

 7. BC&G Coal Train 2 (CT2)– Whitcomb #20 arrives at Swandale from Bone Town Gap (hidden staging) with loaded hoppers, meets CT1 on passing siding, and sets out loaded hopper for coaling track.
 It also picks up caboose C-2 from Coal Train 1.
 It then proceeds to Dundon where a loaded hopper is spotted at Bower Coal with the remainder of loads going on the interchange track.
 Engine and caboose proceed to BC&G Yard (hidden staging).

 8. ERC&L Service Train – Climax #3 makes up short train of MOW equipment from Lilly Fork, proceeds to Swandale, switches store and engine house track and returns to Lilly Fork.